Skip to content

 2. If a generic liraglutide becomes available locally, am I still eligible under the weight-management indication?

-3. Does the pen, needle gauge, and storage routine change in any way if I'm switched from brand to generic later?
+3. Does the pen, needle gauge, or storage routine change at all if I am later switched from brand to generic?

-4. Where on the 0.6 → 3.0 mg ladder am I most likely to slow down or hold?
+4. On the 0.6 → 3.0 mg ladder, where am I most likely to slow down or hold?

 5. What specific numbers at 12 weeks would make you continue, switch, or stop?

-6. If I've tried Wegovy or Mounjaro and didn't tolerate or respond, what does the switch window look like?
+6. If I have tried Wegovy or Mounjaro and did not tolerate or respond, what does the switch window look like?

 7. Of nausea, vomiting, constipation, and diarrhea, which should I prepare for first given my history?